Commercial & Corporate Law

 - Dispute resolution,

-contains.
-Shareholders' agreement is binding among parties if it doesn't conflict with articles of association.
+A shareholders' agreement is binding among the parties provided it does not conflict with the articles of association.

-Partnership can be realised through one of two routes:
+The partnership can be structured through one of two routes:

 a.
 Capital Increase

-Existing company's capital is increased and foreign investor purchases new shares.
-In this method:
+The existing company's capital is increased and the foreign investor purchases the newly issued shares.
+Under this method:

-- Existing partners' priority rights must be balanced,
+- The existing partners' pre-emption rights must be addressed,

 b.
 Purchase of Existing Shares

-One or more existing partners sell their shares to foreigner.
-In this method:
+One or more existing partners sell their shares to the foreign investor.
+Under this method:

-- Money goes to existing partner, not company,
+- The purchase price goes to the selling partner, not into the company,

-- Stamp duty and capital gains tax may apply on share transfer,
+- Stamp duty and capital gains tax may apply to the share transfer,

-- Foreign currency entry to Turkey must be recorded.
+- The foreign currency entry into Turkey must be documented.

-Which is preferred is determined by tax planning and operational needs.
+Which approach is preferred depends on tax planning and operational objectives.

 Important Contract Provisions